Fans outraged after Danai Gurira not named on top of new "Avengers: Endgame" poster

 It appeared Marvel received the fans' messages.
 On Thursday afternoon, the company tweeted a new poster, with Gurira's name added to the top."She should have been up there all this time," wrote Marvel Studios on Twitter.
 "Check out the official Marvel Studios' #AvengersEndgame poster. @DanaiGurira #WakandaForever."

-"Avengers: Endgame" is set to release on April 26 and is one of the most highly anticipated films of the year.
+"Avengers: Endgame" will be released April 26 and is one of the most highly anticipated films of the year.
 It is a sequel to "Avengers: Infinity War."